mseminatore/firth/README.md

 implemented as `Word` synonyms.
 You can stick with Forth syntax if you prefer.
 Or you can migrate to the more modern Firth syntax when and as you wish.

+Here are the word synonyms that Firth offers:

 Forth | Firth | Comments
 ----- | ----- | --------
 VARIABLE | VAR | The keyword `var` is pretty common in modern languages